coolcoderme/picow-thingspeak-feeling/README.md

 Basically this project uses 5 buttons, breadboard, jumper wires and the Raspberry Pi Pico W.

-put the picozero file in the Pico.
+put the picozero file in the Pico. - which is in the internet.

 run the main.py file.

-WARNING : do not forget to change the wifi ssid, password, and thingspeak api id in lines 14, 15, 16
+WARNING : do not forget to change the wifi ssid, password, and thingspeak api id in lines 14, 15, 16 in main.

+sad,happy,angry,scared,disgusted should be the field labels 1,2,3,4,5 in thingspeak.

 Thank you to Raspberry Pi Foundation for letting me use picozero.